Report recommends RMA repeal and overhaul of resource management system

 - The NBEA should include environmental limits (bottom lines) for air, water, soil and biodiversity, to clearly state the biophysical limits for these resources and enhance the quality of the environment.

-Better integration of land use and infrastructure under a new Spatial Planning Act
+Better integration of land use and infrastructure under a new Strategic Planning Act

 The Panel recommends a new Strategic Planning Act to reduce costs and increase the efficiency of land use and infrastructure planning, processes and funding.
 The proposed Act would align multiple Acts: the NBEA, the Local Government Act, the Land Transport Management Act and the Climate Change Response Act.